-This Avocado Beet Citrus Salad is like a painting on a plate and it’s an explosion of fresh, sweet flavors that will wow you and your guests!
-We often think of light and healthy salads for warmer weather, but there are so many wonderful, beautiful winter salads we can make.
+This Beet and Avocado Salad with Pixie Tangerines is one of the prettiest composed salad recipes — like a painting on a plate!
+And it’s an explosion of fresh, sweet flavors that will wow you and your guests!
 Like this salad, I’m going to keep it fairly simple today.

-It actually would have been difficult for this Avocado Beet Citrus Salad not to have turned out to be so pretty.
+It actually would have been difficult for this Beet and Avocado Salad with Pixie Tangerines not to have turned out to be so pretty.
 How could you go wrong when when combining such stunning, saturated colors?
 And check it out, the avocado is two-tone!

 Side note: the darker green portion of an avocado, that which was closest to the skin, is the area packed with the most nutrients.
 So be sure to get all of it — especially if you’re scooping the avocado “meat” out with a spoon.

 I thought the vibrant and contrasting colors of these ingredients would pop on a bright white plate.